-RISE (Resources to Insure Successful Engineers), housed within the College of Engineering, carries the mission to recruit and assist academically prepared minority students in attaining an engineering degree.
+RISE (Resources to Insure Successful Engineers), housed within the College of Engineering, carries the mission to recruit and assist academically prepared African American, Hispanic American and Native American students in attaining an engineering degree.
 A key component to the RISE Program is the RISE Summer Academy which immediately precedes the freshman year and provides a transitional period for incoming freshmen through a strictly regimented schedule and mandatory study halls and tutoring.
 Throughout their college experience, RISE students receive tutorial assistance as needed, as well as guidance in time management, academic monitoring, career and professional development workshops, interaction with faculty, student organizational participation and academic achievement recognition.
-A new component of the RISE Program is the UD-GTE FOCUS Undergraduate Research Program, designed to provide a research experience for qualified RISE students, primarily during the winter and spring semesters of the sophomore year.
+A new component of the RISE Program is the Undergraduate Research Initiative, designed to provide a research experience for qualified RISE students, primarily during the winter and spring semesters of the sophomore year.
 For further information, call (302) 831-6315.